KEKER2/ColorSQL/README.md

 # ColorSQL
-Simple impementation of data base in c++ with colors made by KEKER2 & JakeQusha
+Simple impementation of data base in c++ with colors Made by KEKER2 & JakeQusha